golovin-igor/NAudio.Lame-Linux/README.md

 Wrapper for `libmp3lame` to add MP3 encoding support to NAudio on Linux.

 **IMPORTANT:** Currently it is not cross-compatible, for Windows please use the original.
-It is not (yet) compatible with original source from https://github.com/Corey-M/NAudio.Lame/ It was not tested on x86 platform
+It is not compatible with original source from https://github.com/Corey-M/NAudio.Lame/ It was not tested on x86 platform

 ## Usage